Apply

 University Members

-• shall cooperate with the investigator or investigation team and respond in a timely fashion to any request for information or meetings if an investigation of an alleged wrongdoing is undertaken.
+• shall cooperate with the investigator or investigation team and respond in a timely fashion to any request for information or meetings if an investigation of an alleged financial wrongdoing is undertaken.

 Board of Governors

-• oversees the safe disclosure reporting of allegations of wrongdoing through its Audit & Risk Management Committee by reviewing reports from the Office of Internal Audit on allegations received, investigations performed, results of investigations, and actions pursuant to the investigations.
+• oversees the safe disclosure reporting of allegations of financial wrongdoing through its Audit & Risk Management Committee by reviewing reports from the Office of Internal Audit on allegations received, investigations performed, results of investigations, and actions pursuant to the investigations.

 Senior Executive